Ludwinic1/purviewautomation/docs/tutorial/first-steps.md

 ### Welcome
 Welcome to the user guide for Purview Automation!
-This is a step-by-step walkthrough of how to get start and use the library.
+This is a step-by-step walkthrough of how to get started and use the library.
 For a shortened quick startup, see: [Quick Startup](../index.md#quick-start)

 ### Install purviewautomation